gorbash1370/whisper-wrapper/README.md

 # Other files
 `README.md` - voila!
 `LICENCE.md` - lgpl-3.0 licence
-`requirements.txt` - list of dependencies for pip install

 `issues.md` - casual project To Do list (see `misc/` folder)
 `remove_line_nos.py` - script to remove line numbers from the transcript, if you want to keep the newlines but remove the line numbers (see `misc/` folder)